ashleydavis/highstock-yahoo-demo/README.md

 ## Pulling data from Yahoo

 The Yahoo financial [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) is fantastic and possibly the only free financial API.
 It is a ready source of share market data.
-Unfortunately it can be a little difficult to get started as there seems to be little documentation besides community-contributed content.
+Unfortunately it can be difficult to get started as there seems to be little documentation besides community-contributed content.

 The basic [URL](https://en.wikipedia.org/wiki/Uniform_Resource_Locator) structure looks like this: